Cody Johnson

 Cody Daniel Johnson (born May 21, 1987) is an American country music singer.
 He has self-released six albums, including Gotta Be Me, which debuted at number two on Billboards Country Albums chart, before releasing his first major-label album, Ain't Nothin' to It, in January 2019.
 He released his second major-label album, Human: The Double Album, in October 2021.
-His style is classified as contemporary country and neo-traditionalist country, drawing influences from artists like George Strait and Willie Nelson.
+His style is classified as contemporary country and neotraditional country, drawing influences from artists like George Strait and Willie Nelson.
 His song "'Til You Can't" won two awards at the Country Music Association Awards in 2022.
 His album Leather won the CMA Album of the Year on November 20, 2024.

-He has toured in Australia in 2023 and in 2025 many of which shows sold out.
+He toured Australia in 2023 and 2025, with many shows selling out.

 Early life

-Cody Daniel Johnson, also known as "CoJo," was born in Sebastopol northeast of Huntsville, Texas to Sheila and Carl Johnson.
-Cody grew up there.
-He began playing music at the age of 12.
-He learned from his father who performed in their local church.
+Cody Daniel Johnson, also known as "CoJo," was born and raised in Sebastopol, northeast of Huntsville, Texas, to Sheila and Carl Johnson.
+He began playing music at the age of 12 and learned to play from his father, who performed with their local church.
+He first taught Johnson the popular gospel song "I'll Fly Away."

-Cody learned to sing and play several instruments; he also learned how to read and understand music.
-He performed at school and bars, where he discovered that people enjoyed his music.
-At the same time, he rode bulls professionally at local rodeos and even worked alongside his father in the local prison system.
-At the age of 19, the prison warden eventually convinced Cody to commit full time to his music career.
+Johnson learned to sing and play several instruments, such as guitar and drums, and studied how to read musical notation.
+He performed at schools, churches, and bars, where he discovered that people enjoyed his music.
+At the same time, he rode bulls professionally at local rodeos and worked alongside his father in the local prison system.
+At 19, the prison's warden convinced him to commit full time to his music career.